Hamzakhalidcs/Zameen.com-Data-Scrapper/README.md

 # Zameen.com-Data-Scrapper
 ## Data Scraping and MongoDB Data Storage

+This script is designed to scrape data from a website that provides rental and residential property listings based on different locations available on the site.
+The script extracts information about rental properties and residential properties separately, based on their respective locations.
+It gathers data from the website's listings and organizes it into a structured format for further analysis and use.
 This repository contains a Python script for data scraping from a specific website and saving the scraped data into a MongoDB database.
 The script leverages the BeautifulSoup library for web scraping and pymongo library for interacting with the MongoDB database.

 ## Prerequisites